Configuring Vocabularies#

 Priority Levels#

 Priority levels classify the urgency of relief requests.
-DRIMS includes four standard levels:
+DRIMS includes three standard levels:

 Code